vinegarhq/vinegarhq.github.io/src/Installation/guides/flatpak.md

 Currently, the Flatpak distribution of Vinegar has not been pushed to Flathub yet, the Flatpak will have to be compiled from source.

-**Note**: Vinegar's Flatpak comes with it's own in-house Wine, so be prepared to compile Wine.
+**Note**: Vinegar's Flatpak comes with it's own Wine build-system, so be prepared to compile Wine.

-to build Vinegar, you will need `flatpak-builder` installed on your system.
+To build Vinegar, you will need `flatpak-builder` installed on your system.

 Clone Vinegar's Flatpak git repository manifests and build the Flatpak:
 ```